-These funds account for receipts restricted to acquiring or constructing major capital projects (except those financed through trust funds).
+These funds account for receipts restricted to acquiring or constructing major capital projects.
 The Board had the following significant Capital Project Fund:

 317 Board Building Construction Fund - This fund receives revenue from other funds to make capital acquisitions and improvements to Board-owned facilities.